NickB05/Project_Scavenger/README.md

 Drag and drop the downloaded folders into the `t6` directory.

-> Remember to delete the folder corresponding to your language; this will prevent conflicts.
+> Remember to delete the folder that dosent correspond to your language; this will prevent conflicts.

 ### 4. Launch the game